What time is the Hungarian Grand Prix? Start time, qualifying, TV coverage and race guide - TheNewsTrace

 What channel is the Hungarian Grand Prix on?

-You’ll be able to watch each Formulation 1 race dwell on Sky Sports activities F1 and Predominant Occasion.
+You may watch each Method 1 race dwell on Sky Sports activities F1 and Major Occasion.

-Sky clients can add particular person channels for simply £18 monthly or add the full sports activities package deal to their deal for simply £23 monthly.
+Sky prospects can add particular person channels for simply £18 per 30 days or add the full sports activities package deal to their deal for simply £23 per 30 days.

-You’ll be able to watch the Grand Prix with a Sky Sports activities day cross for £9.99 or a month cross for £33.99, all with out signing as much as a contract.
+You may watch the Grand Prix with a Sky Sports activities day go for £9.99 or a month go for £33.99, all with out signing as much as a contract.

-NOW TV may be streamed by a pc or apps discovered on most good TVs, telephones and consoles.
-NOW TV is additionally obtainable through BT Sport.
+NOW TV could be streamed by means of a pc or apps discovered on most good TVs, telephones and consoles.
+NOW TV is additionally out there through BT Sport.

-Present Sky Sports activities clients can dwell stream the race through the Sky Go app on a wide range of units.
+Present Sky Sports activities prospects can dwell stream the race through the Sky Go app on quite a lot of gadgets.

 What time is Hungarian Grand Prix qualifying?